mslw/mslw.github.io/_drafts/pyenv.md

 tags: ['software', 'python', 'tips & tricks']
 ---

-There are several ways of installing and managing python on macOS, and pyenv is one of them.
-Below I explain why I was avoiding it for a long time and why I gave in.
-Following is a short reference with how I currently set things up and some most useful commands.
+There are several ways of installing and managing python on macOS, and in this post I am taking a closer look at pyenv.
+The post is divided into two segments.
+In the first (which I called "life story" during writing) I explain why I was avoiding pyenv for a long time and what caused me to give in.
+The second is technical and aims to provide a short reference for creating and using my current setup.

-Before I start: there are, naturally, many blog posts about using pyenv.
+There are, obviously, many blog posts about using pyenv.
 However, most of what I found didn't cover my use case entirely, so here is a compilation of things I wish I knew earlier.

 ## Part 1: what I used before